psu-libraries/pdf_accessibility_api/README.md

 - The client's `webhook_key` for authenticating with the client system when the final webhook request is sent.
 - An `email` and `name` to help identify the user.

-## GUI
+## PDF Remediation - GUI

-The GUI is still a work in progress, but its main components are:
+The PDF Remediation GUI's main components are:

-- `/jobs` — a list of your jobs.
+- `/pdf_jobs` — a list of your jobs.
-- `/jobs/new` — the page for uploading a file to remediate.
+- `/pdf_jobs/new` — the page for uploading a file to remediate.
-- `/jobs/{id}` — detailed information about a job (linked from `/jobs`).
+- `/pdf_jobs/{id}` — detailed information about a job (linked from `/pdf_jobs`).
 - `/sidekiq` — Sidekiq interface.

+## Image Alt Text - GUI
+There is also a standalone GUI just for images.
+This is for users who just want to generate alt-text for an image without going through the full - and pricy - PDF remediation process.
+- `/image_jobs` — a list of image jobs, their links, and their status.
+- `/image_jobs/new` — the upload page for a new image
+- `/image_jobs/{id}` — detailed information about an image, including any generated alt-text.

 ### Authentication and Authorization